teraspora/molerat/README.md

 `Use Network Control Panel Applet to set hostname hostname -s is not supported.`

-So I need to find out a way to get colour output in the Windos command shell, and to implement different colour codes dependent on operating system.
+So I need to find out a way to get colour output in the Windows command shell, and to implement different colour codes dependent on operating system.